MIT-REALM/ground_control/README.md

-# Vicon-ROS Bridge Docker
+# REALM Ground Control

-This repository provides Docker images that interface with a Vicon motion capture system.
-It also provides a `docker compose` system for launching a complete ROS environment that connects to the Vicon system.
+This repository provides infrastructure for operating the REALM ground robots (F1tenth & Turtlebots).
+It is currently based on ROS 1 Noetic (for compatibility with the F1tenth and Turtlebots).

 ## Installation